 Lunar New Year Celebrations in Los Angeles

-- Universal Studios Hollywood: This year’s Lunar New Year Celebration will feature a Kung Fu Panda Jade Palace Performance Stage and the exciting Dragon Warrior Training Show based on the beloved Kung Fu Panda franchise.
-Mr. Ping’s Noodle Shop is back to serve up delicious culturally-themed food such as Po’s Dumplings, Dragon Warrior Bao, Oogway Eggrolls and Secret Ingredient Stir Fry Noodles.
+This year’s Lunar New Year Celebration will feature a Kung Fu Panda Jade Palace Performance Stage and the exciting Dragon Warrior Training Show based on the beloved Kung Fu Panda franchise.
+Mr. Ping’s Noodle Shop is back to serve up delicious culturally-themed food such as Po’s Dumplings, Dragon Warrior Bao, Oogway Eggrolls, and Secret Ingredient Stir Fry Noodles.
 Mr. Ping himself will be on hand to interact with guests and take memorable souvenir photos.
 Hello Kitty will step out in style, wearing her signature red bow and specially designed Lunar New Year attire.
-A Mandarin-speaking Transformer’s MEGATRON will greet guests at the entry of the festivities, engaging guests in Mandarin and in real time conversation reflective of his persona.
-A curtain of customary red Chinese lanterns and stunning plum blossom Wishing Trees will further compliment the event.
-Uniquely themed experiences offered in Mandarin include the theme park’s signature Studio Tour and the exclusive VIP Experience.
+A Mandarin-speaking Transformer’s MEGATRON will greet guests at the entry of the festivities, engaging guests in Mandarin and in real-time conversation reflective of his persona.
+A curtain of customary red Chinese lanterns and stunning plum blossom Wishing Trees will further complement the event.
+Uniquely-themed experiences offered in Mandarin include the theme park’s signature Studio Tour and the exclusive VIP Experience.
 The celebration will feature expertly-trained Mandarin-speaking tour guides both opportunities provide insight into the world of movie-making magic.
-February 2 – 17, 2019

-- The Huntington Library: Celebrate the Year of the Pig at the library’s annual Chinese New Year Festival.
+- The Huntington Library: Celebrate the Year of the Tiger at the library’s annual Chinese New Year Festival.
 Families will enjoy lion dancers, performances by a mask-changing artist, choreographed martial arts demonstrations, Chinese music and dance, arts and crafts, food, and more.
 Festivities will take place in and around the Chinese Garden and are included with admission.
-February 2 and 3, 2019.
+February 5th and 6th, 2022.

 Lunar New Year Celebrations in Orange County

-- Disney California Adventure Park: This year, Disneyland will bring its grandest Lunar New Year celebration to Disney California Adventure Park for 24 days.
+- Disney California Adventure Park: Disneyland’s Lunar New Year celebration returns to Disney California Adventure Park for 24 days.
 The celebration invites families to experience Asian culture through food, music, and entertainment.
-Activities include Goofy, Pluto, Micky, Minnie, Mulan, and Mushu dressed in their Lunar New Year attire, four Asian marketplaces featuring food inspired by Chinese, Korean, and Vietnamese cultures, live performances from authentic musicians, arts and crafts with local artisans, a Lucky Wishing Wall, Mulan’s Lunar New Year Procession, and more.
-January 25 through February 17, 2019.
+Activities include Tigger, Mulan and Mushu, Mickey and Minnie, and the Three Little Pigs dressed in festive Lunar New Year attire, four Lunar New Year marketplaces featuring food inspired by Chinese, Korean, and Vietnamese cultures, live performances from authentic musicians, complimentary arts and crafts with local artisans, a Lucky Wishes Wall, Mulan’s Lunar New Year Procession with a brand new float featuring Mulan and Mushu, and more.
+January 21 through February 13, 2022.

-- 37th Annual Tet Festival: The world’s largest Vietnamese Lunar New Year Festival returns to the OC Fair & Events Center this year.
-The event features traditional foods, live entertainment, festive games, traditional customs, and more.
-February 8-10, 2019.
+- 40th Annual Tet Festival: The world’s largest Vietnamese Lunar New Year Festival returns to the OC Fair & Events Center this year and the theme is Spring of Reunion.
+The event features a Vietnamese cultural village, live entertainment, the Miss Vietnam of Southern California pageant, festive games and rides, a variety of ethnically diverse foods, and a dazzling firecracker show celebrating the new year..
+February 5-6, 2022.

 - Pretend City Children’s Museum: Families will be immersed in a variety of cultural experiences during the museum’s Chinese New Year celebration.
-Activities include story time, arts and crafts, and more.
+Activities include music, stories, arts and crafts, and more.
 Included in museum admission price.
-February 5, 2019.
+Learning activities include DIY Red Envelopes, a communal creation of a Lunar New Year Dragon, and a sensory exploration of Chinese foods, textures and tools.
+On Saturday, February 5th, the Kishin Daiko Drummers from East San Gabriel Valley Japanese Community Center will perform at 11 am.
+February 5 & 6, 2022